Salesforce’s ESPP is Worth Maxing Out

 Employee stock purchase plans (ESPPs) are a common employee benefit that companies offer to their employees.
 In fact, they are so common that we like to analyze company-specific ESPPs to determine how great (or not great) they are.
 The purpose of this article is to take a deep analytical dive into Salesforce’s ESPP and share why we feel it’s worth maxing out.

 Given that we’re discussing the specifics of Salesforce’s ESPP, we won’t dive super deep into the basic concepts of ESPPs.
-We’ve written articles about ESPP Basics, When You Can Sell ESPP Shares, and How Much You Should Contribute.
+We’ve written articles about ESPP Basics, When to Sell ESPP Shares, and How Much You Should Contribute.
 So if you’re new to ESPPs, we recommend reviewing those articles first.

 Let’s dive into how Salesforce’s ESPP is structured so we have a better understanding of what it has to offer.